JamesPBurke/JamesPBurke.github.io/_posts/2025-03-30-sourdough-improvement.md

    Cover the bowl and let the dough rest for 30-45 minutes.
 3. **Leavening:**
    Add the 200g of starter, 50g Bolted Hard wheat flour, and active dry yeast.
 Mix to incorporate.
 I added the 50g of bolted wheat here because I was balancing the excess water in the starter (really a levain at this point) to set the dough hydration at 73%.
    I picked up the addition of active dry yeast from Ken Forkish in [Flour Water Salt Yeast](https://kensartisan.com/flour-water-salt-yeast).
-Complain to him if you don't like it.{: .notice--info }
+Complain to him if you don't like it.
+   {: .notice--info }
 4. **Salt:**
    Once the leavening is well-mixed-in, add the salt.
 20g.
 I don't like the salt to come in concentrated contact with the leavening.
 Finish with some stretches and let it rest, covered, for 30 mins.
 5. **Stretch and fold:**